Patteerrik/Heritage-Housing-Issues/README.md

 **Hypothesis 3:**

-* Houses with larger garage areas ('GarageArea') will sell for higher prices because buyers value bigger garages.
+* Assumption: Houses with larger garage areas ('GarageArea') will sell for higher prices because buyers value bigger garages.

 * Validation: To confirm this hypothesis, a correlation analysis will be performed to examine the relationship between garage size and sale price.
 Scatter plots will also be created to visualize how the garage size impacts the value of the house.